chinhau-lim/fer_2013/README.md

 - In Line 6/7, you can choose to use version 1 or version 2.
 - In line 12/13, you can choose to either use 0 (connect to your own webcam) or your own video.

+Example when applied our model to one of our video clips:
 ![](fer_sample.gif)

 Reference: